-Auto insurance premiums are set to rise in 2017.
+Auto insurance premiums are frequently rising in the United States.
 Policyholders who’ve filed no recent claims may be perplexed by car insurance premium increases and wonder what’s behind the changes.

 Several macro trends play into the way auto insurance premiums are set.
 Here are some of the general factors that have the most impact on how car insurance rates are calculated: